 Another, use for Samba is to integrate into an existing Windows network.
 Once part of an Active Directory domain, Samba can provide file and print services to AD users.

 The simplest way to join an AD domain is to use Likewise-open.
-For detailed instructions see the Likewise Open Installation and Administration Guide.
+For detailed instructions see the Likewise Open documentation.

 Once part of the Active Directory domain, enter the following command in the terminal prompt:

 sudo apt install samba cifs-utils smbclient